Shambala (song): Lyrics

 The song's actual lyrics are about the mythical kingdom of Shambhala, which was said to be hidden somewhere within or beyond the peaks of the Himalayas and was mentioned in various ancient texts, including the Kalachakra Tantra and ancient texts of Tibetan Buddhism.
 The original location was a mystic temple in Peru, specifically, the temple of the White Lodge, according to Alice Bailey's A Treatise on White Magic (1934), cited by Moore.

 The lyrics refer to a situation where kindness and cooperation are universal, joy and good fortune abound, and psychological burdens are lifted.
 The phrases "in the halls of Shambala" and "on the road to Shambala" tie for number of occurrences in the lyrics.
 The latter phrase perhaps alludes to the idea of Shambala not as a physical place but as a metaphor for the spiritual path one might follow.

 Three Dog Night version

-The well-known cover version of this song by the rock band Three Dog Night appeared in 1973 on the Billboard Hot 100, on the top 40 from the beginning of June through the end of August, reaching No. 3 in both the pop singles and adult contemporary categories, No. 1 on the Cashbox Magazine charts, and an isolated week at No. 1 on WLS.
-Headed toward the Hot 100's summit in late July, had it not run out of steam, "Shambala" would have completed an uncommon distinction of a Hot 100 chart-topper for each of four consecutive years for the group.
-The song, the first one that the group had specifically cut as a single, rather than an album cut, later appeared on Cyan, Three Dog Night's ninth album, and subsequently on numerous anthologies and compilation albums.
+The well-known cover version of this song by the rock band Three Dog Night appeared in 1973 on the Billboard Hot 100, on the top 40 from the beginning of June through the end of August.
+It reached No. 3 in both the pop singles and adult contemporary categories, No. 1 on the Cashbox charts, and also spent a week at No. 1 on popular Top 40 stations WABC New York and WLS Chicago.Musicradio77.com "WABC Weekly Record Survey for July 24, 1973" Retrieved April 30, 2025.
+The song, the first one that the group had specifically cut as a single, rather than as part of an album project, later appeared on Cyan, Three Dog Night's ninth album, and subsequently on numerous anthologies and compilation albums.

 Although the lyrics of "Shambala" draw on a theme from Eastern mysticism, AllMusic notes the "very strong gospel feeling" of the album Cyan is most evident on this song.
-This comment may be based on both the instrumentation, including the characteristic gospel keyboard organ sounds that accompany the chorus, which features the repeated, unmistakable dog howls for which the group was long famous, and the bluesy vocals of Cory Wells.
 Allmusic calls this hit single "one of the group's finest later period records."

-In the original recording, writer Daniel Moore pronounces the first syllable of the title ("sham") as it would rhyme with "ham."
+In the original recording, writer Daniel Moore pronounces the first syllable of the title ("sham") as it would rhyme with "ham".
 The Three Dog Night and B.W.
-Stevenson versions pronounce that syllable to rhyme with "mom."
+Stevenson versions pronounce that syllable to rhyme with "mom".